-Hats On/Hats Off are bookend events for the Senior class as they gather with faculty, staff and administration to kick off and end their Senior year, with food, drinks and crazy hats.
+Hats On/Hats Off are bookend events for the Senior class as they gather with faculty, staff and administration to kick off and end their Senior year, with food, drinks and ornate hats.

 Scholarship, leadership, service and character.
 These are the criteria students consider when electing the May Court.
 This long-standing tradition has evolved from the May poles and pageantry of yesteryear to become a meaningful celebration of the Converse women whose lives most exemplify the values we all hold dear.

 In celebration of becoming a member of the Converse family, Freshmen receive a Converse Pin.
 The pin has the crest of the Converse family.
 This is the first official symbol given to students in honor of completing their first year of studies at the College and it presented by a college member who have had an impact on the student during their first year.